This Day In Writing History

 Later that year, Edith moved to Paris, France, where she met and fell in love with Morton Fullerton, an American journalist who was working as a correspondent for the London Times.

 In Fullerton, Edith found a soul mate and intellectual equivalent.
 They were introduced by a mutual friend - the legendary writer Henry James.
 Edith Wharton's first novel, The Touchstone, was published in 1900.

 Her fourth novel, published in 1905, would make her name as a writer and be considered a classic.
 Though it was called The House of Mirth, it was no comedy.
 Rather, it presented a stark and scathing indictment of the fate of women in the aristocracy of early 20th century New York City.

 The tragic heroine, Lily Bart, realizes that like all women of her class, she was "brought up to be ornamental" - a trophy wife for a wealthy upperclassman.
 But what she wants is love, and a relationship based on mutual respect.

 Lily's naivete results in her ruin by both vicious, scheming society women and her refusal to stoop to their level to take revenge and restore her reputation, which was tarnished when the women falsely implicated her in scandalous behavior.

 Lily ultimately dies from a possibly intentional overdose of chloral hydrate, a sedative which she had become addicted to.
-Another one of Edith Wharton's classic novels was Ethan Frome (1911).
+Another one of Edith Wharton's classic novels was her novella Ethan Frome (1911).

 Zeena's cousin Mattie has come to help keep house and take care of Zeena.
 Mattie and Ethan soon develop strong feelings for each other, which they struggle to repress.
 Zeena suspects that the two are falling in love and seethes with anger.